MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

 <a name="Overview"></a>
 ## Overview ##

-The challenges of mobile development can be daunting to even the most experienced developer.
-Mobile apps need to store data, and most users want their information available all the time, whether online or offline.
-Mobile apps need authentication and authorization to ensure the integrity and privacy of the data being sent, and modern mobile apps need an intuitive and reliable framework for real-time user notification and communication that can seamlessly broadcast information across a huge variety of platform variations and devices.
+At present, the Drone Lander app that you built is a stand-alone app that doesn't connect to the cloud.
+In the real world, mobile apps frequently use cloud services to store data, authenticate users, enact push notifications, and more.
+Building cloud services for mobile apps frequently adds significant time and cost to the development process, and requires additional skills beyond those required to build client apps.

-To meet these ever-increasing challenges, [Azure Mobile Apps](https://azure.microsoft.com/en-us/services/app-service/mobile/ "Azure Mobile Apps") offer a highly scalable, globally available mobile application development platform for developers that expose a rich set of capabilities such as authentication, authentication, data storage, and even offline synchronization and push notification.
+[Azure Mobile Apps](https://azure.microsoft.com/en-us/services/app-service/mobile/) is an Azure service that simplifies the process of building back-end services for mobile apps.
+It supports authentication, push notifications, offline data syncing, and more.
+It also supports [Easy Tables](https://blog.xamarin.com/getting-started-azure-mobile-apps-easy-tables/), which make it easy to store data in the cloud, and Easy APIs, which make it extraordinarily easy to implement REST endpoints for client apps to call.
+In short, Azure Mobile Apps offer a comprehensive, scalable, and easily manageable platform for creating the kinds of back-end services that client apps often require.

-In this lab, you will use Visual Studio 2017 and Azure Mobile Apps services to provision and configure a mobile backend service to provide an authenticated user sign-in experience, as well as add features to your app to record drone landing attempt history and send real-time telemetry information to Mission Control.
+In this lab, you will provision an Azure Mobile App in the Azure Portal and connect it to a database.
+Then you will use Visual Studio 2017 to implement a back-end service for the Drone Lander app and modify the app so that it uses the service to store information regarding landing attempts in the cloud and transmit real-time telemetry as you descend to the Mars surface.
+That telemetry will be fed to a Mission Control app shown on the big screen at the front of the room so everyone can see the supply missions that are flown.
+Then you will compete to be the first to land — and hopefully not the last!

 <a name="Objectives"></a>
 ### Objectives ###